yath/sindoh/README.md

 `_update_rodin_up/snapshot_version.sh`.
 Connect with `rlwrap -S'# ' nc $PRINTER 2323` or so.
 **DO NOT** log in via telnet or ssh.
-The root filesystem is mounted and all vendor binaries are started from `/etc/profile` (which presumably gets triggered by an auto-login on ttyS0), so starting a login shell will cause a sort-of second boot, potentially destructing data (read: brick your printer).
+The root filesystem is mounted and all vendor binaries are started from `/etc/profile` (which presumably gets triggered by an auto-login on ttyS0), so starting a login shell will cause a sort-of second boot, potentially destroying data (read: brick your printer).

 The `/app/auto_update.sh` will search for a `update.she` (encrypted shell script) on an inserted USB